 - Complete the enquiry form

-- If you are aged 16-18 or are an existing student (any age) and would prefer to come into college and speak to our Student Advisers face to face, come to our drop in sessions at our Conway Park Campus, Monday to Friday 10am-4pm (all year round) and Tuesdays and Thursdays 10am-6.30pm (term time only).
+- If you would prefer to come into college and speak to our Student Advisers face to face, come to our drop in sessions at our Conway Park Campus, Monday to Friday 10am-4pm (all year round) and Wednesdays and Thursdays 10am-6.30pm (term time only).

-Career Coach can help you find your ideal career
+Career Match can help you find your ideal career

 - This free online tool will help you see see which courses lead to your dream career, find out how much you can earn, take a look at specific job roles linked to the career you are interested in, and see how many people work in that sector.
 You can also find out how many jobs there are locally (across Wirral, Liverpool, Merseyside, Chester)

 - Click here to take advantage of this FREE online careers tool

 Alternatively, take a look at the job profiles available on the National Careers Service website.

 Raising Participation Age legislation means that if you are in Year 11 now, you will have to continue in education or training until at least the end of the school year when you are 18.